Greetings from the President

 industries as possible.

 We believe the Company is now entering its third phase of development.
-Phase 1 (1998-2014): The start-up
+Phase 1 (1998-2014): The start-up period.

-4,100 buyer companies and 46,000 seller companies by the end of 2024.
-Transaction volume has surpassed 2.5
+companies and 46,000 seller companies by the end of 2024.
+Transaction volume has surpassed 2.5 trillion yen, securing

-trillion yen, securing the No. 1 market share in Japan's food industry.
-Phase 2 (2015-): Launch of electronic
+the No. 1 market share in Japan's food industry.
+Phase 2 (2015-): Launch of electronic invoice service for all

-invoice service for all industries.
+industries.
 Some 1.14 million companies have adopted the system as of the end of 2024.
+Phase 3 (2022-): Establishment

-Phase 3 (2022-): Establishment of new industry standards for receiving and placing orders, with a broader
+of new industry standards for receiving and placing orders, with a broader expansion into industries beyond the

-expansion into industries beyond the food sector.
-As of 2024, the Company has fully integrated DX in the
+food sector.
+As of 2024, the Company has fully integrated DX in the receiving and placing of orders within the

-receiving and placing of orders within the construction industry, driving the digitalization of the entire
+construction industry, driving the digitalization of the entire sector.
+We will intensify our efforts to establish

-sector.
-We will intensify our efforts to establish industry standards within the construction sector and
+industry standards within the construction sector and expand into additional industries.

 The municipal business also expanded through the strengthening of regional bases